genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/02_basics.md

 }
 ```

-## Permissioning and Authorization
+## Permissioning and authorisation

 Endpoints support a permissioning model very similar to Event Handlers and Request Servers.
 The `permission` function has different options for:
 * requiring specific permission codes
-* entity-level authorization on the input - similar to Event Handlers
+* entity-level authorisation on the input - similar to Event Handlers
 * entity-level filtering on the output - similar to Request Servers

 Furthermore, endpoints can be made available to unauthenticated users in the config block.